francisbarton/yearprogress/README.md

 #> $ created_at    <chr> "2020-12-17T09:00:07.000Z", "2020-12-13T17:00:04.000Z...
 ```

-So let’s lick this dataframe into shape so it’s ready for visualising.
+Let’s lick this dataframe into shape :icecream: so it’s ready for
+visualising.

 ``` r
 dtf2 <- dtf %>%